Friday, Nov 06, 2020

 PLEASE NOTE: A previous post of this event erroneously listed the event as taking place on 11/5.
 It is scheduled for Friday, Nov.
 6.

-Join Ruby Awburn, Paintings Conservation Fellow; Haddon Dine, Objects Conservation Fellow; and Julie Wertz, Beal Family Postgraduate Fellow in Conservation Science for a conversation and demonstration at the Straus Center for Conservation and Technical Studies, where they will present paintings and objects along with materials and analysis on how science and art coincide in conservation work.
+Join Ruby Awburn, Paintings Conservation Fellow; Haddon Dine, Objects Conservation Fellow; and Julie Wertz, Beal Family Postgraduate Fellow in Conservation Science for a conversation at the Straus Center for Conservation and Technical Studies, where they will present paintings and objects along with materials and analysis on how science and art coincide in conservation work.
 Q&A moderated by Dr. Katherine Hoffmann, Stauffer Professor of Analytical Chemistry at Cal Lutheran.
 This presentation is generously provided by the Harvard Art Museums.

 Ruby Awburn is the Painting Conservation Fellow at the Straus Center for Conservation and Technical Studies, Harvard Art Museums.
 In 2016, she received a Masters of Cultural Materials Conservation from the University of Melbourne, Australia.
 Before joining the Straus Center, she served as an Assistant Painting Conservator at the Grimwade Center for Cultural Materials Conservation, Australia, and has undertaken painting conservation internships at the Queensland Art Gallery of Modern Art, Australia and the Museum of Modern Art, New York.